yastn/yastn/docs/source/mps/initialization.rst

 or :code:`psi.clone()`, respectively.
 It is also possible to make a shallow copy with :code:`psi.shallow_copy()`, where explicit copies of data tensors are not created.

-.. autofunction:: yastn.tn.mps.MpsMpo.shallow_copy
+.. automethod:: yastn.tn.mps.MpsMpo.shallow_copy

-.. autofunction:: yastn.tn.mps.MpsMpo.copy
+.. automethod:: yastn.tn.mps.MpsMpo.copy

-.. autofunction:: yastn.tn.mps.MpsMpo.clone
+.. automethod:: yastn.tn.mps.MpsMpo.clone

 Import and export MPS/MPO from/to different formats